In June 23, 2013, Pilgrim Congregational UCC affirmed Justice, Mission, Christ Centered, Worship, and Inclusiveness as its core values.

 “…We pledge ourselves to welcome people of all sexual orientations into the full life and ministry of the church.”
 (From the Pilgrim Church Covenant).

-The entire Pilgrim community (lesbian, gay, bisexual, transgender and straight allies) is encouraged to attend LGBT events including participating in the annual Cleveland LGBT Pride Parade & Festival, advocacy activities, and social gatherings
+The entire Pilgrim community (lesbian, gay, bisexual, transgender and straight allies) is encouraged to attend LGBT events including participating in the annual Cleveland Pride Parade & Festival, advocacy activities, and social gatherings

 Our Lesbian, Gay, Bisexual, Transgender (LGBT) and Friends community at Pilgrim is diverse, from couples with children to singles, from young adults to senior citizens.
 Our LGBT community is not separate from our church, but a part of the larger Pilgrim church community that includes individuals and families of all sexual orientations, age, economical, social status, or gender identity.